 - 1. For the purposes of FPPR s.17, each Holder will, as a Measure: - a.
 Incorporate known invasive Priority Species into development plans and report new sites as they are discovered, by - i.
-In the planning process, consulting the map display module of the Invasive Alien Plant Program (IAPP) online database for known invasive Priority Species (www.for.gov.bc.ca/hra/plants/application.htm); - ii.
-Distribute information to staff and contractors on Priority Species that exist or threaten to establish within the plan area, on an annual basis; and - Monitoring areas for the presence of invasive species while conducting road and cutblock layout, road reactivation surveys, site plan fieldwork, contractor inspections, and silviculture surveys; and - iv.
-Reporting new incidences of invasive plants in the company's spatial database and through Report-a-Weed or similar technology to the Invasive Alien Plant Program (IAPP) within 30 days of discovery; - b.
-Work in uninfested sites before moving to infested sites; - c.
+In the planning process, consulting the map display module of the Invasive Alien Plant Program (IAPP) online database for known invasive Priority Species (www.for.gov.bc.ca/hra/plants/ application.htm); - ii.
+Distribute information to staff and contractors on Priority Species that exist or threaten to establish within the plan area, on an annual basis; and - iii.
+Inspecting work sites and reporting the size and location of new infestations of Priority Species: - Avoid sites infested by Priority Species for staging, parking, and log sorting, both in the bush and storage yards; - c.
+Work in uninfested sites before moving to infested sites; - d.
 Clean equipment within existing infestations of Priority Species, to the extent practicable, before moving to a new work site or region, by - i.
 Pressure-washing mud from vehicles and equipment, while preventing run-off from contaminating waterways and riparian areas; or - ii.
-Visually inspecting vehicles and equipment and removing lodged plant parts found; - d.
-Inspect and ensure fill and erosion-control materials are not taken from sites infested with Priority Species; - e.
-Direct all contractors and staff to not brush or mow Priority Species; - f.
+Visually inspecting vehicles and equipment and removing lodged plant parts found: - e.
+Inspect and ensure fill and erosion-control materials are not taken from sites infested with Priority Species; - f.
 Minimize unnecessary soil disturbance and maintain native vegetation, especially in areas infested with Priority Species; - g.
-Revegetate a disturbed site that is an Applicable Area as soon as possible with weed-free Common No.1 Forage Mixture or better; and h.
-Promptly control infestations of Priority Species resulting from Primary Forest Activities, if in the infestation is a knotweed species, or in the Prevent, Provincial
+Revegetate a disturbed site that is an Applicable Area as soon as possible with weed-free Common No.1 Forage Mixture or better; and - h.
+Promptly control infestations of Priority Species resulting from Primary Forest activities, if in the infestation is a knotweed species, or in the Prevent, Provincial EDRR or Provincial Containment Priority Categories, or after consultation with a Provincial Invasive Species Specialist if in the Regional Containment/Control priority category.